spacetelescope/jdaviz/docs/imviz/plugins.rst

 =============

-This plugin plots line profiles across X and Y for the pixel under cursor when "l" is pressed on the image viewer.
-You can also manually type in the values of X and Y, and then press the "Plot" button.
+This plugin plots line profiles across X and Y for the pixel under cursor when ``l`` key is pressed on the image viewer.
+You can also manually type in the values of X and Y, and then press the :guilabel:`PLOT` button.
 The top visible image, the same one displayed under :ref:`imviz-compass`, will be used for these plots.

+This plugin only considers pixel locations, regardless of linking type set in :ref:`imviz-link-control`.

 .. _aper-phot-simple: